waseemhnyc/MRF-SDN/Ground-Robot-Tools/MobileSim/README.md

 		Ready for a client to connect on TCP port 8101

 Congratulations!
-You have just downloaded and ran MobileSim.
+You have just downloaded and can now use MobileSim.